 During these uncertain times with fluctuating interest rates, taking some control of the buying process by seeing a mortgage adviser as soon as you know you wish to buy will be very beneficial and can prove the difference to buying your dream home and not.

-The Home Buying and Selling Group (HBSG) are representatives from across the industry are working together to find ways to improve the process for home movers when buying and selling their property. http://homebuyingsellingcouncil.co.uk/
+The Home Buying and Selling Group (HBSG) are representatives from across the industry are working together to find ways to improve the process for home movers when buying and selling their property. https://homebuyingsellingcouncil.co.uk/

 ), for companies revolutionising the property industry through data collaboration.